The Norman Corwin Award for Excellence in Audio Theatre

 - This is the only award of its kind in the United States.

 - Nominations for the 2021 Award can be made until April 2, 2021.

 The 2020 Norman Corwin Award for Excellence in Audio Theatre goes to the Atlanta Radio Theater Company.

 In addition to naming an overall recipient of the Award in 2020, the National Audio Theatre Festival also presented a Norman Corwin Legacy Award to William "Bill" Dufris.

 The Norman Corwin Award was named for legendary director, producer and scriptwriter, who was the first recipient of the prize, on the occasion of his 100th birthday in 2010.

-Corwin created many great audio productions from the 1930s up until his very last years.
-A bio and pictures from his career, as well as links to some of his works.
+Corwin created many great audio productions in the time from the 1930s up until his very last years.
+Find more about Norman Corwin and his life here.

 Corwin's life work was the subject of a 1995 documentary by Mary Beth Kirchner, aired over National Public Radio.